mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 - Sample a random 32 byte value S randomly

 The resulting public key is the value H (serialized by the pack_Rq0 procedure); the resulting private key are the values F, H_inv, F_inv and S.  Any other intermediate values should be securely disposed.

+## Key Encapsulation

+This takes a public key H, and generates both a ciphertext C as well as a shared key K.
+The ciphertext C should be sent to the holder of the private key; the key K should be used as the secret.

+We can follow this procedure:

+- Unpack the public key (using the unpack_Rq0 procedure) to obtain the polynomial H

+- Sample a random R using the sample_iid procedure

+- Sample a random M using the sample_fixed_type procedure

+- Compute C = R*H + M (perfoming both the polynomial multiplication and polynomial addition modulo q)

+- Serialize both R and M (using the pack_S3 procedure on both) and use SHA3-256 to hash the concatination; the resulting 32 bytes is the secret key K

+- Return K and C serialized using the pack_Rq0 procedure

+## Key Decapuslation

+This takes a private key (F, H_inv, F_inv, S) and a ciphertext C, and produces a secret key K.
+If the ciphertext is the same as what was proceduced by the key encapsulation procedure, then this will generate the same secret key K.

+We can follow this procedure:

+- Unpack the ciphertext (using the unpack_Rq0 procedure) to obtain the polynomial C

+- Compute A = C*F (modulo q)

+- For each coeffient x in A, if it is < q/2, replace it with x mod 3; if it is >= q/2, replace it with 3 - (q-x) mod 3

+[THIS STEP IS NEEDED BECAUSE WE REPRESENT COEFFICIENTS IN THE RANGE 0..Q-1 - WOULD A BALANCED REPRESENTATION BE CLEARER?]

+- Compute M = A*F_inv (modulo 3) - yes, we are switching modulii

+- For each 2 coefficient within M, replace it with q-1

+- Compute R = (C - M) * H_inv (modulo q)

+- Compute R = modPhiN(R) (modulo q)

+- Set Success = ValidM(M) AND ValidR(R)

+- Serialize both R and M (using the pack_S3 procedure on both) and use SHA3-256 to hash the concatination; the resulting 32 bytes is K1

+- Use SHA3-256 to hash the concatination of S (from the secret key) and C, the resulting 32 bytes is K2

+- If Success, return K=K1; otherwise, return K=K2

 # Parameter Sets

 ~~~